-Bilateral relations between Canada and the Central African Republic (CAR) are modest but cordial.
+Bilateral relations between Canada and the Central African Republic (CAR) are cordial.
 Canada encourages the restoration of peace and security, mainly through its support to the United Nations Multidimensional Integrated Stabilization Mission in the CAR.
 Canada also supports the CAR through humanitarian assistance.

 Canada in the Central African Republic